Financial considerations for the bereaved

 Managing the finances after your partner dies

-Taking care of immediate arrangements and other things that need to be done when someone dies is exhausting when you are grieving so it’s important to lean on emotional support like friends and family during this time, particularly when new financial responsibilities require your attention.
+Taking care of immediate arrangements, digital legacy and other things that need to be done when someone dies is exhausting when you are grieving so it’s important to lean on emotional support like friends and family during this time, particularly when new financial responsibilities require your attention.

 Taking over the bills